retaildevcrews/helium-java/README.md

 # build the image

+# IMPORTANT: In the following steps, you will be using the Dockerfile-Dev to build a developer
+# image, and thus, you MUST make sure that you change the UID of the 'helium' user set via the
+# 'useradd -u <uid>' in the Dockerfile-Dev # to the one that is assigned to you on your host.
+# You may use the 'id' command to figure out your user id.

-docker build -t helium-dev .
+docker build . -t helium-dev -f Dockerfile-Dev

 # Then run the container.

-docker run -p4120:4120 --name helium-dev --env AUTH_TYPE=CLI --env KEYVAULT_NAME=$KEYVAULT_NAME -v ~/.azure:/home/helium/.azure helium-dev:latest
+docker run -p4120:4120 --name helium-dev --env AUTH_TYPE=CLI --env KEYVAULT_NAME=$KEYVAULT_NAME -v ~/.azure:/home/helium/.azure -it --entrypoint /bin/bash helium-dev:latest

+# Note that the dev dockerfile contains a full environment for you to be able to build and run the
+# app.
+However, it does not contain a prebuilt copy of the application for  you to use immediately.
+# You will need to use the bash terminal spawned from the docker command above  to build and run
+# the app as follows

+mvn clean package
+mvn spring-boot:run

-# Check the logs to ensure the container is properly running
+# In a different terminal than the one spawned above, check the logs to ensure the container
-# Re-run until the application started message appears
+# is properly running and wait until the application started message appears

 docker logs helium-dev